 Overview and Implications

-Shock is a condition of inadequate tissue perfusion.
+Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
+Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes with shunting of blood to bypass capillary exchange beds (Procter, 2020).
 It is a clinical state that occurs when a mismatch arises between oxygen supply and metabolic demand, resulting in cellular hypoxia.
-If not recognized and treated appropriately, shock will ultimately progress to organ failure (Broussard & Ural, 2018; Gaieski & Mikkelsen, 2018; Vincent et al. 2013).
+If not recognized and treated appropriately, shock will ultimately progress to organ failure (Broussard & Ural, 2018; Gaieski & Mikkelsen, 2018; Vincent & De Backer, 2013).
 It is one of the leading causes of death in hospitalized patients (Nichol & Ahmed, 2014).

-Table 1 below was created by Dr. Denny Laporta at the Jewish General Hospital, McGill University in Quebec (Laporta, 2018).
+Table 1 was created by Dr. Denny Laporta at the Jewish General Hospital, McGill University, Montreal, QC (Laporta, 2018).
 The table summarizes the various types of shock that may be encountered in the peri-procedure period.
 In

 hypovolemic shock the reduced cardiac output is due to a reduction in circulating volume and consequent venous return.
 It may be due to